steveteuber/kubectl-graph/README.md

 #### Neo4j

-Before you can import all your Kubernetes resources and relationships, we need to create a Neo4j database.
+Before you can import all your Kubernetes resources, we need to create a Neo4j database.
 I prefer to use the `Neo4j Desktop.app` installed via `brew cask install neo4j`, but you can also start a Neo4j instance via docker:

 ```